rackerlabs/design-system/_docs/style/colors.md

 ## Guidelines

-We have designed the Helix color palette very intentionally so that it:
+We have designed the Helix color palette intentionally so that it:

 - **Communicates meaning**: We use color to communicate meaning so that the user can make sense of all of the data presented to them.
-- **Draws the attention of the user**: We use color to draw either more or less of the user's attention to areas of the page that require attention.
+- **Draws the attention of the user**: We use color to the draw user's attention to the content that is most requires attention and away from areas that require less attention.
-- **Orients the user**: We use color to enhance way-finding to that user don't become confused about location.
+- **Orients the user**: We use color to enhance way-finding so that users don't become confused about location.

 Any deviation from the predefined colors introduces an inconsistency that can be confusing to the user.
 Strict adherence to the color palette and its families is important so that we can successfully communicate meaning, draw attention, and orient the user.